 An Ancient God

-Hapi is known from the earliest days of Egyptian history and seems to have been very important during the age of unification.
-There are many old prayers that glorify the god, describing him as the reason for peace and life, the destroyer of darkness, and the irrigator of the fields of Ra, the creator of grain.
+The Nile god Hapi is known from the earliest days of Egyptian history and seems to have been very important during the predynastic age of unification (pre 3000 BCE).
+There are many old prayers that glorify the ancient Egyptian deity, describing him as the reason for peace and life, the destroyer of darkness, and the irrigator of the fields of Ra, the creator of grain.

 Some poems highlight Hapi, Khnum (Nile silt), and Min (phallic god) as a triad of fertility gods that sometimes created the whole universe.

-In the Coffin Texts, he is described as the “Primeval One of the Earth,” who was created by Ra right after he emerged from the primordial waters of Nun, in some sense characterizing Hapi as an element of Nun.
-Very occasionally, Hapi is described as the father of the sun.
+In the Coffin Texts, the Egyptian Nile god is described as the “Primeval One of the Earth,” who was created by Ra right after he emerged from the primordial waters of Nun, in some sense characterizing Hapi as an element of Nun.
+Very occasionally, Hapi is described as the father of the sun god.

 Fertile Father

-His skin was usually a blue or green color, used to represent water and fertility.
+He was usually depicted with blue or green skin, to represent water and fertility.
 For example, Osiris and Ptah were both often depicted as green to represent their mummified state, but the act of death and resurrection was a reflection of fertility.
 Hapi may also have been linked with death, as the Book of the Dead includes prayers for the recently dead to have the same power over mortal and immortal creatures as Hapi.
 He is also sometimes described as helping Isis in her search for Osiris’ body parts in the story of his resurrection.

 He had different attributes, which tended to vary based on region and time.
-In Lower Egypt, closer to the fertile Delta, he was called Hap-Meht and was adorned with papyrus plants and attended by frogs, as these commonly accompanied the rise of the Nile.
+In the fertile Delta of Lower Egypt, Hapi was called Hap-Meht and was adorned with papyrus plants and attended by frogs, as these commonly accompanied the rise of the Nile.
 In Upper Egypt, he was called Hap-Reset and was linked with the more prevalent lotus plant and crocodile.
 Additionally, in Upper Egypt, he was sometimes linked with a consort Uatchet, a cobra goddess, and in Lower Egypt, he was sometimes linked with Nekhbet, a vulture goddess.

 Hapi was also occasionally depicted in the form of a Hippopotamus.
-Hapi was often depicted carrying offerings or food or pouring water from an amphora.
+The water and fertility god was often depicted carrying offerings or food or pouring water from an amphora.

-In the New Kingdom, at Abu Simbel, below the seat of one of the colossal statues of Ramesses II (1279-1312 BCE), Hapi was depicted as a pair of figures, each holding and tying together the long stems of two plants, representing Upper and Lower Egypt, symbolically bringing the two halves of the country together.
+In the New Kingdom, at Abu Simbel, below the seat of one of the colossal statues of the pharaoh Ramesses II (1279-1312 BCE), Hapi was depicted as a pair of twin deities, each holding and tying together the long stems of two plants, representing Upper and Lower Egypt.
+The two figures symbolically bring the two halves of the country together.
 This symbol represented “union.”
 This same imagery appears in later temples, such as the Ptolemaic temple at Dendera.

 Temples, Priests & Worship